 We are focused on building the capacity of New Hampshire communities to be strong, resilient, vibrant places through investments in people, institutions and systems.
 This includes the capacity to both proactively and reactively address social, economic and environmental challenges.

-With the support of our business, non-profit and municipal partners, CDFA continues to work towards its strategy to increase investments to an average of $20 million annually into New Hampshire communities by 2022.
+With the support of our business, non-profit and municipal partners, CDFA continues to work towards its strategy to increase annual investments into New Hampshire communities.
 Learn more about our goals to maximize CDFA’s impact in our Living Strategic Plan.